Tips to Lower Cholesterol

 People with diabetes are more likely to experience abnormal cholesterol levels, typically elevated and unhealthy LDL (bad)cholesterol, low HDL (good) cholesterol, and elevated triglycerides.
 High cholesterol is one reason people with diabetes have a higher risk of cardiovascular disease, which includes heart attack and stroke.

-Cholesterol has a bad reputation, but it isn't all bad.
-It's actually essential to your body -- albeit in small amounts.
-Cholesterol is a waxy, fatty substance in your blood that's naturally produced by your body.
-It makes hormones, builds cells and tissues, and helps your body digest food.
+Cholesterol is a waxy, fatty substance in your blood that's naturally produced by your liver.
+Your body must have some cholesterol to make hormones, build cells and tissues, and digest foods.

-Cholesterol is also found in foods from animals, such as egg yolks, meat, fish, poultry, and whole-milk dairy products.
-Serious health problems arise when high levels of LDL circulate in the bloodstream, building up on the inner walls of the arteries and leading to fatty deposits of plaque called atherosclerosis.
+Cholesterol is also found naturally in some foods from animals, such as egg yolks, meat, fish, poultry, and whole-milk dairy products.

 Two types of cholesterol: LDL and HDL